emjkenz/SVG-Logo-Generator/README.md

 To use the SVG generator run `node index.js` to run the program

+See example video on how to use it: [Video](https://drive.google.com/file/d/1m3QYc2g-9J1ZyNzcl-FKPDhpn9vGJW7u/view)

 ## Test

 To run a test on the program use `npm test`